Stardust (spacecraft): Spacecraft design

 The spacecraft bus measured 1.7 m in length, and 0.66 m in width, a design adapted from the SpaceProbe deep space bus developed by Lockheed Martin Astronautics.
 The bus was primarily constructed with graphite fiber panels with an aluminum honeycomb support structure underneath; the entire spacecraft was covered with polycyanate, Kapton sheeting for further protection.
 To maintain low costs, the spacecraft incorporated many designs and technologies used in past missions or previously developed for future missions by the Small Spacecraft Technologies Initiative (SSTI).
 The spacecraft featured five scientific instruments to collect data, including the Stardust Sample Collection tray, which was brought back to Earth for analysis.

 Attitude control and propulsion

 The spacecraft was three-axis stabilized with eight 4.41 N hydrazine monopropellant thrusters, and eight 1 N thrusters to maintain attitude control (orientation); necessary minor propulsion maneuvers were performed by these thrusters as well.
 The spacecraft was launched with 80 kilograms of propellant.
-Information for spacecraft positioning was provided by a star camera using FSW to determine attitude (stellar compass), an inertial measurement unit, and two sun sensors.
+Information for spacecraft positioning was provided by a star camera using FSW to determine attitude (Stellar Compass), an inertial measurement unit, and two Sun sensors.
+The Stellar Compass software was provided by Intelligent Decisions, Inc.